I write fanfic as mrstrentreznor and real books as AM Gray. News on both here.

 But he’d made her think.

 Why was she guarding him?
 She wasn’t exactly known for her brutality.
 There were others who would have loved to be in the room with him tied up.
 They had to have known she’d be no good at this.
 And if he was so dangerous why hadn’t they killed him the first chance they got?
-Why stick him in a cell?
+Why stick him

 With her.